AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md

     </tr>
    </tbody>
   </table> <note type="note">
-   <p> Some of the options might not display if some of the prerequisites of working in the <em>Resource Planner</em> are missing. </p>
+   <p> Some of the options might not display if some of the prerequisites of working in the <span>Resource Planner</span> are missing. </p>
-   <p>For more information about the prerequisites that must be met for accurate budgeting in the <em>Resource Planner</em>, see the "Prerequisites for working in the <em>Resource Planner</em>" section in the <a href="../../resource-mgmt/resource-planning/get-started-resource-planner.md" class="MCXref xref">Resource Planner overview</a> article.<br>For example, some of the options might not display in the following scenarios:</p>
+   <p>For more information about the prerequisites that must be met for accurate budgeting in the <span>Resource Planner</span>, see the "Prerequisites for working in the <span>Resource Planner</span>" section in the <a href="../../resource-mgmt/resource-planning/get-started-resource-planner.md" class="MCXref xref">Resource Planner overview</a> article.<br>For example, some of the options might not display in the following scenarios:</p>
    <ul>
     <li>When projects are not associated with Resource Pool</li>
     <li>When Resource Pools that are associated with projects do not contain users</li>